Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 I've learnt my way.

-I've learnt my way, learnt my lesson.
+I've learnt my way, learned my lesson.

 I love your way.